lfeutre/lcli/README.md

 lcli is very opinionated around context: sometimes the complete context for a command is needed, even down at the lowest (most-nested) level.
 As such, this should always be made available to the programmer/script writer.
 (This is a lesson-learned from some of the Common Lisp command line pasring libraries which don't provide the entire context at any given time -- something that can lead to much awkward code.)

 lcli is *not* opinionated about *how* option and argument values are to be handled -- possibly not even with a function itself.
 As such, the specs do not contain or require one to add functions for handling particular options.
 It is intended that these decisions are managed by whatever ``main`` function (or set of dispatched functions) is (are) in charge of the script itself.
 This provides the programmer/scripter with maximum flexibility and minimum fuss.

+## Erlang `getopt` Wrapper and More [&#x219F;](#table-of-contents)

+lcli provides a very thing wrapper around getopt, basically converting to and from the getopt spec tuple with LFE/Erlang maps.

+In addition, lcli provides command and subcommand support where the command spec is a superset of the getopt spec (thus allowing us to use the getopt library transparently).

 ## Differences from `lfescript` [&#x219F;](#table-of-contents)